mohammedabdelnabyabdelfatah/Terraform-Project/README.md

 - NAT Gateway allows private instances to access the internet for updates.

 ### Author
 This Terraform project was created to automate AWS resource provisioning.
-Contributions and improvements are welcome!